 How does my website fit into the overall scheme of things?

-There are so many things to consider when it comes down to what you actually want your website do, that it’s tempting to try and do them all.
-However, if you try to do too much you’ll end up confusing your audience and render your site ineffective; useless.
+There are so many things to consider when it comes down to what you actually want your site to do, that it is tempting to try to do them all.
+However, if you try to do too much you will end up confusing your audience and render your site ineffective.

-Most importantly, however, is the fact that maintaining a million features only leads to more work for you!
-And I’m not sure about you, but for me personally, that is the last thing I need is more work!
+Most importantly, however, is the fact that maintaining a million features only leads to more work!
+I am not sure about you but, for me personally, the last thing I want is to do more work.

-Ultimately, what makes a website work can be summed up with one word…
+Ultimately, what makes a website work is summed-up in one word:

-Clarity of purpose in your goals and objectives in the beginning will, ultimately, lead to a website that will do what you want it to do.
+Clarity of purpose in your goal and website objective in the beginning, will help you create a website that will do what you want it to do.
 Which is?